 4: Use this chart below to determine which price you should use depending on your zone.
 (Prices are taken from the USPS shipping calculator).
 NOTE: You can only pay for regional flat rate boxes online.
 You cannot pay in a USPS store.

 If you don’t already have a way to pay for postage online, you can use Ebay Shipping, Ordercup, USPS Click’n’Ship, and Endicia, among others.
-If you are going to purchase regional flat rate boxes from the official USPS.com website, you can read the guide here on how to purchase regional flat rate boxes.

 That’s it!
 You’ve probably saved a few bucks compared to the flat rate medium or large boxes that are also available, using this chart can save you LOTS of money in the long run – just be sure that you weigh each item and it goes in the correct box!